Last Updated on 08/25/23 by quiltripping

 Another feature that was special to this sailing were the six destinations experts that we had on board for the full length of the cruise.
 During sea days there were always two or three lectures to attend.

-If you missed one or just wanted to get the information again, the lectures were taped and were available to watch on the cabin TV.
+If I missed a presentation or just wanted to get the information again, the lectures were taped and were available to watch on the cabin TV.
 The topics covered were diverse, informative, and well presented.

 Most importantly, I felt very safe at all times.
 The waters that we sailed through can be some of the most rough and dangerous on the planet and just from the short amount of time I was there, it was clear that the weather was also volatile and variable.